 CRM and marketing automation platforms can help free up teams from repetitive tasks.
 Instead of manually following processes, CRM platforms can automate your workflows and the most common activities, giving reps more time to focus on high-impact work.

 Your customer service teams work tirelessly to bring the best service to your customers.
-CRM technology can make this level of service even easier.
+Customer engagement management technology (one aspect of what a CRM enables you to do) can make this level of service even easier.
 By having a map of the customer’s journey in front of them, customer service reps can provide highly personalized and fast service.

 Understanding each customer relationship allows you to reach out when it matters most, build strong customer relationships and take action when signals show that a customer may churn.

 Use CRM processes to automate these touchpoints and CRM data to personalize the messages you send.